 Physical Education in KS2

-Children are taught by a specialist P.E. teacher from Wilmslow High School once a week, and their own class teacher once a week.
-Children continue to develop key fundamental skills, focusing more specifically on individual sports such as tag rugby, cricket, tennis, dodgeball, and hockey.
+Children in KS2 are taught by a specialist teacher from The PE and Sports Hub once a week.
+Their second PE lesson is taught by their class teacher.
+Children continue to develop key fundamental skills, focusing more specifically on individual sports, such as tag rugby, cricket, tennis. dodgeball and hockey.